WRC2: Revival of one WRC2 and WRC3 (2020–2021)

 From 2020 to 2021, WRC2 was for manufacturer and independent teams approved by the FIA.
 Privateer drivers could only enter a new version of WRC3 for Rally2 cars in 2020 and 2021, which included budget restraints and restrictions on who could enter based on previous successes.

 The rally results service eWRC-Results advocates for the purpose of stats and comparison, that WRC3 in these years is a continuation of the 2019 WRC2 series, with the 2019 WRC 2 Pro being the origin of a new championship which became WRC2 in these years.
 However this method of thinking would place the winner of four WRC 2 Teams Championships from 2015 to 2018, the manufacturer Škoda, in the privateer continuation.
 It also doesn't account for the merge of the championships from 2022.

 One Rally2 support series (2022–)

 Following the launch of Group Rally3 cars in 2021, the 2022 WRC3 Championship became exclusively for those cars.
 WRC2 expanded to allow privateer drivers of Rally2 cars.
 Specific WRC2 championship titles for Juniors and cup titles for Masters were also created, although the WRC2 Masters category would be replaced by a WRC Masters Cup in 2023.

+In 2026, Lancia returned to compete in the World Rally Championship after more than 30 years and, in particular, for the first time in WRC2, a category that did not exist before during its participation in the World Rally Championship.